keksnicoh/numeric_gravity_experimental_2/README.md

 Tested on Mac OS X Yosimiti.
 If somethings wrong with OpenGL4.1 core profile the application will segfault.

-for the future:
+currently, to keep it simple, there is no use of consants or SI-units. for the future:
 - more advanced shader techniques
 - more advanced approximations